Another think coming

 To have 'another think coming' is to be greatly mistaken.
 The phrase is usually spoken by an antagonist as 'you have another think coming'; the implication being that one will shortly be obliged to adopt a different viewpoint, either by the presentation of indisputable evidence, or by force.

 I'm going to have a little think here.
-My first thought is, "is it worth embarking on a piece that discredits the 'another thing coming' version of this expression"?
+My first thought is, "is it worth embarking on a piece that refutes the 'another thing coming' version of this expression"?
 Many people use that version, in fact it is much more widely used than the original and correct 'another think coming' - and I know I will get emails.
-Such emails usually come from people who present no evidence whatever, but KNOW THEY ARE RIGHT.
-Nevertheless, let's press on.
+Such emails usually come from people who present no evidence, but KNOW THEY ARE RIGHT.

-The paper's local rival, The Syracuse Standard, outdoes that by several years, by printing the 'think' version in May 1898:
+The Ohio newspaper The Bucyrus Journal, outdoes that by several years, by printing the 'think' version in June 1892:

 'Another thing coming' is just a mispronunciation of the original phrase.
-The source of this mistake is probably the duplicated 'k' sounds of 'think' and 'coming'.
-When voicing 'another think coming' the two 'k' sounds are merged and what we utter phonetically is 'thingkumming'.
-There's very little difference in sound between that and 'thing coming'.
 The 'thing coming' speakers may also have been influenced by a sneaking feeling that 'another think coming' is ungrammatical.
 Actually, a little consideration shows that it is perfectly grammatical, although it is a rather unusual form of speech - we would normally use the word 'thought' in this context.
 The split-second choice of how to pronounce a word doesn't give time for such considerations and many people have just opted for 'thing'.

 Another reason that 'thing' is incorrect, and perhaps this should have come first, is that 'another thing coming' makes no sense.
 How can one have another thing coming where there is no first thing?
 In order for 'thing' to make any sense we would have to say 'if you thing that, you have another thing coming', or 'if you think that, you have a thing coming'.
 Nobody says either of these.
 Case proven, in my humble opinion.